Luis Álvarez Renta: Biography

 As such, Álvarez Renta essentially created the marketplace for mergers and acquisitions in the Caribbean region, and became very wealthy in the process.
 An estimate of his wealth made during his divorce case in 2000 placed it at $148 million, although many believed it to be much more than that at the time.

 Prior to the Baninter banking scandal, Álvarez Renta had accompanied former Dominican President Hipólito Mejía on many of his trips abroad, and was appointed ambassador to France on April 2, 2003.
 He decided to accept the appointment as part of his retirement, in order to effect positive change for the country by helping it negotiate a Free Trade Agreement with the European Union.

-However, after Governor José Lois Malkún of the Central Bank of the Dominican Republic’s announcement that Álvarez Renta was involved in the Baninter debacle, Álvarez Renta resigned the post in order to avoid a dispute between President Mejia and his advisors.
+However, after Governor José Lois Malkún of the Central Bank of the Dominican Republic’s announcement that Álvarez Renta was involved in the Baninter debacle, Álvarez Renta resigned from the post in order to avoid a dispute between President Mejia and his advisors.

 In response to the announcement, Álvarez Renta took out full-page advertisements in the press, in which he declared he was innocent of all the charges made by the Central Bank.
-He also claimed to have ended his dealings with Baninter almost two years before its failure in 2003. Álvarez Renta was the only Dominican businessperson who is mentioned by name in the Central Bank report.
+He also claimed to have ended his dealings with Baninter almost two years before it failed in 2003. Álvarez Renta was the only Dominican businessperson who was mentioned by name in the Central Bank report.
 The report said that overdrafts and loans totaling RD$3.83 billion were erased at the start of this year in favor of the company Bankinvest, S.A., presided and managed by Luis Álvarez Renta.

 Continuing Education

 One of the major keys to Álvarez Renta’s success was his commitment to continuing education.
 After graduating from MIT, he would go on to receive advanced degrees and certificates from such schools as the Harvard Business School and the Wharton School of Business at the University of Pennsylvania.

 This allowed Álvarez Renta to take new financial technologies and transplant them to the Caribbean marketplace.
-As an example, he is credited with introducing the "you set the price, I decide whether to buy or sell" process of negotiation to the region.
+As an example, he is credited with introducing the "you set the price, I decide whether to buy or sell" negotiation process to the region.
 His involvement at such a structural level in the development of the economic systems in the region ultimately made it possible for him to become successful.